moogacs/docs.buf.build/docs/reference/images.md

 That is to say that everything you do with `protoc`, and any plugins you use, talk in terms of FileDescriptorSets.
 [gRPC Reflection](https://github.com/grpc/grpc/blob/master/doc/server-reflection.md) uses them under the hood as well.

-## How do I create FileDescriptorSets with protoc?
+## Creating FileDescriptorSets with protoc

 `protoc` provides the `--descriptor_set_out` flag, aliased as `-o`, to allow writing serialized FileDescriptorSets.
 For example, given a single file `foo.proto`, you can write a FileDescriptorSet to